Ferrari F2004: Other

 The F2004 was featured in Formula One 04, the official Formula One video game, after Sony Computer Entertainment acquired the exclusive licence, which it had previously shared with Electronic Arts.
 Alongside the F2007, it was featured in the F1 2017, F1 2018, F1 2019, and F1 2020 games developed under exclusive licence by Codemasters.
 The F2004 was also featured in Assetto Corsa as part of the Ferrari 70th Anniversary Pack.
+In 2026, the F2004 was featured by Lego in a set including a minifigure of Schumacher.